micro-nova/AmpliPi/docs/pi_imaging.md

 ```sh
 sudo mount ${loopdev}p2 /mnt/pi-root
 ```
-The partitions can be mounted to any directoy but the above commands assume `/mnt/pi-boot` and `/mnt/pi-root` exist.
+The partitions can be mounted to any directory, but the above commands assume `/mnt/pi-boot` and `/mnt/pi-root` exist.

 ## Modifying Partitions